Line 1 (O-Train): History

 Testing of the line's rolling stock began in late 2016, and was planned to continue through most of the following year before the line was expected to achieve revenue service availability on May 24, 2018, followed by testing, acceptance, and opening of the line to the public.
 When the May 2018 deadline could not be achieved, it was announced the line would open to the public in November 2018.
 In September 2018, it was announced that the line would not open in November 2018 and would instead open in early 2019.
 In March 2019, this was pushed back to sometime between April and June 2019.
 In May 2019, the opening of the line was again delayed, until the third quarter of 2019, due to concerns about train operations.
 Rideau Transit Group failed to complete testing and hand over the system by the revised deadline of August 16, 2019, the fourth time RTG had not met a deadline it had revised with the city.
 OC Transpo announced on August 23, 2019, that the testing had been completed by RTG and the Confederation Line would open to the public on September 14, 2019.

 On March 10, 2020, Ottawa City Council issued a notice of default to RTG, listing the flaws and problems with the line and its operation.
 Among the cited issues were a shortage of trains during rush hour, a maintenance facility fire, inadequate heating of train operator cars, and vehicle parts coming loose, the latter causing damage to transponders.

 On November 30, 2022, a public inquiry led by Justice William Hourigan issued a report criticizing both city politicians as well as the Rideau Transit Group consortium for problems in building and implementing the Confederation Line.
 Hourigan found that project deadlines were unrealistic with unachievable dates, and that information about testing problems was disclosed neither to city council (other than to then-mayor Jim Watson) nor to the public.
 Hourigan also made 103 recommendations to fix problems, including a recommendation that the province investigate how to develop skills and capabilities to deliver large municipal projects.

 Route and stations

 Route

-The Confederation Line runs from Tunney's Pasture station in the west to Blair station in the east, a distance of 12.5 km including a 2.5 km tunnel running under Queen Street in the central business district, including under the Rideau Canal.
-The line connects to the existing Transitway at both ends, and to the O-Train Trillium Line at Bayview station.
+Line 1 runs from Tunney's Pasture station in the west to Blair station in the east, a distance of 12.5 km including a 2.5 km tunnel running under Queen Street in the central business district, including under the Rideau Canal.
+The line connects to the existing Transitway at both ends, and to the O-Train Line 2 at Bayview station.

 With complete grade separation, travel time from one end to another is less than 25 minutes.
 Train frequency is every 5 minutes or better during peak hours and every 15 minutes or better after 11PM (except Sunday).
-The hours of operation for the Confederation Line are:
+The hours of operation for Line 1 are: